Breadcrumb

 - Non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (for example, Advil), reduce menstrual cramps, pain, and bleeding by lowering the level of the hormone prostaglandin.

-Additional ways to relieve menstrual cramps
+Other ways to relieve menstrual cramps

-- Lie on your side and bring your knees up toward your chest.
+- Lie on your side, and bring your knees up toward your chest.
 This will help relieve back pressure.

-Managing menstrual bleeding
+How to manage menstrual bleeding

 You can choose from a range of pads, tampons, or menstrual cups to manage menstrual bleeding.
 Follow all directions included with the product of your choice.

 - Tampons range from small to large, for light to heavy flow.
-You can place a tampon in the vagina by using a slender tube (that is packaged with the tampon) or by tucking it in with a finger.
-Be sure to change a tampon at least every 4 to 8 hours.
-This helps prevent leakage and infection.
+You can place a tampon in your vagina by using a slender tube (packaged with the tampon) or by placing it with a finger.
+Tampons should be changed at least every 4 to 8 hours.

 - Menstrual cups are inserted in the vagina to collect menstrual flow.
 You remove the menstrual cup to empty it.
-Some are disposable and some can be washed and used again.
+Some are disposable.
+Others can be washed and reused.
+Menstrual cups can be worn for up to 12 hours.

 When to Call a Doctor

-- Lasts longer than 7 days.
+- Periods that last longer than 7 days.

 - Pelvic pain that is not linked to menstrual bleeding and lasts longer than a day.